Improve your eCommerce ROI by Avoiding These 5 Common Digital Transformation Missteps

-Solution: Rather than an all-or-nothing approach, you’ll achieve better return on your tech investment if you enter the digital transformation process with a sense of pragmatism and a willingness to slowly and steadily invest in proven solutions that facilitate better omnichannel shopping experiences (e.g., data-collection and -mining software or tools that allow you to integrate greater personalization into your eCommerce platform).
+Solution: Rather than an all-or-nothing approach, you’ll achieve a better return on your tech investment if you enter the digital transformation process with a sense of pragmatism and a willingness to slowly and steadily invest in proven solutions that facilitate better omnichannel shopping experiences (e.g., data collection and -mining software or tools that allow you to integrate greater personalization into your eCommerce platform).

 This isn’t rocket science, but it does require commitment and ownership to see it through to avoid eCommerce grocery mistakes.